jfpoilpret/fast-arduino-lib/dox/spi-devices.md

 Bravo!
 You successfully added FastArduino support, in your own project, for a specific SPI device!

 The last mile would now consist in adding your valuable work to FastArduino library!
-You do not have to, of course, but this a good way to:
+You do not *have to*, of course, but this would be a good way to:
 - thank other people who provided FastArduino open source library to you
 - feel part of the community
 - get feedback on your work, potentially allowing it to be further improved
 - share your work with the rest of the world

-However, like for marathon, the last mile is often very difficult!
+However, like for a marathon, the last mile can be difficult!
 In order to run this last mile, you will have to:
 - first accept FastArduino Apache License 2.0 for your contribution, or discuss with FastArduino owner for another one, if compatible
 - follow FastArduino coding guidelines: this might impose some code rewrite or reformatting